Hannover 96: Death of Robert Enke

-On 10 November 2009, at the age of 32, Hannover's first-choice goalkeeper Robert Enke committed suicide when he stood in front of a regional express train at a level crossing in Eilvese, Neustadt am Rübenberge.
-Police confirmed a suicide note was discovered but would not publicise its details.
+On 10 November 2009, at the age of 32, Hannover's first-choice goalkeeper Robert Enke died as a result of suicide after he stood in front of a regional express train at a level crossing in Eilvese, Neustadt am Rübenberge.
+Police confirmed a suicide note had been found, but did not publicise its details.
 His widow, Teresa, revealed that her husband had been suffering from depression for six years and was treated by a psychiatrist.
 After the death of his daughter Lara in 2006, he struggled to cope with the loss.

-Many fans immediately flocked to Hannover 96's AWD-Arena home to lay flowers and light candles and sign the book of condolences upon news breaking.
+Upon news breaking of what had happened, many fans immediately gathered at Hannover 96's AWD-Arena home, where they laid flowers, lit candles and signed a book of condolence.
 His former club Barcelona held a minute's silence before their game that night, and several international matches the following weekend paid the same tribute.
-As a mark of respect, the German national team cancelled their friendly match against Chile which had been scheduled for 14 November.
-A minute's silence was also held at all Bundesliga games on 21 and 22 November 2009, as well as at Benfica's game in the Taça de Portugal, a former club of Enke.
+As a mark of respect, the German national team cancelled their friendly match against Chile, which had been scheduled for 14 November.
+A minute's silence was also held at all Bundesliga games on 21 and 22 November 2009, as well as at Benfica's game in the Taça de Portugal - Benfica was another former club of Enke's.
 Germany also cancelled a planned training session and all interviews after his death.
 Oliver Bierhoff, the national team's general manager, said, "We are all shocked.
 We are lost for words."

 On 15 November 2009, nearly 40,000 attendees filled the AWD-Arena for his memorial service.
 Enke's coffin, covered in white roses, was carried by six of his Hannover 96 teammates.
 He was then buried in Neustadt, outside the city of Hanover, next to his daughter's grave.
 As a further mark of respect for their former teammate, Hannover 96 players displayed the number one in a circle on the breast of their jerseys, as approved by the German Football Association (DFL), as a subtle tribute for the rest of the 2009–10 season.

 Stadium

-Hannover 96 plays in the HDI-Arena, built in 1954 as the "Niedersachsenstadion", which now has a capacity of 49,000 spectators.
-Before the year 2013 the arena was called "AWD-Arena".
+Hannover 96 plays in the Heinz-von-Heiden-Arena, built in 1954 as the "Niedersachsenstadion", which 2025 has a capacity of 49,000 spectators.
+Before the year 2013, the arena was called "AWD-Arena".
 But after changing the sponsor the stadium name was changed to "HDI-Arena".
 During the 2006 World Cup, the stadium was the site of four first round matches and one Round of 16 match.
 The stadium had also served as a site for matches in the 1974 World Cup and UEFA Euro 1988.